bintangpradanaa/bintangpradanaa/README.md

 A data enthusiast who enjoy working across the full data lifecycle.
 My main interests include Data Analytics, Business Intelligence, Predictive Modeling, and Data Automation.

 A glimpse into my workflow:
-- ⭐ Use Python as the primary engine for building models and R for deep-dive statistical research.
+- ⭐ Use Python as the primary engine for building models and R for deep-dive analysis.
 - 🗄️ Navigate diverse data environments with hands-on experience in BigQuery, PostgreSQL, SQL Server, and MySQL.
 - 🧠 Implement Machine Learning and Deep Learning architectures—ranging from Regression, Classification, Forecasting to NLP.
 - 📊 Always enjoy visualizing data with Power BI, Tableau, Looker Studio, and Streamlit.